Synthetic Marijuana Drug Syndros Helps Cancer And AIDS Patients Approved By DEA

 A new synthetic marijuana drug has just been approved by the U.S. Drug Enforcement Agency (DEA).
 Syndros, created by pharmaceutical company Insys Therapeutics, is a synthetic formulation of THC, the chemical responsible for the psychoactive effect of the cannabis plant.

 The approval by the DEA classifies Syndros as a Schedule II drug under the federal Controlled Substances Act (CSA).
-According to the Schedule II definition, any drug in this category has a significant probability for abuse but also has some “therapeutic benefits.”
+According to the Schedule II definition, any drug in this category has a significant probability of abuse but also has some “therapeutic benefits.”
 This group puts synthetic marijuana and any generic formulations alongside other drugs like cocaine, morphine, and most prescription painkillers.

 DEA Approves Syndros, a Pharma Cannabis Solution, for Schedule II Status